Annie Wright, LMFT · Trauma-Informed Therapist & Coach

 Q: Is burnout in driven women connected to relational trauma, or is it primarily a work problem?

 A: It’s almost never primarily a work problem.
-In 15+ years working with driven and ambitious women, I’ve found that the work is almost always the arena where the original relational wound plays out most visibly.
+In 15+ years working with driven women, I’ve found that the work is almost always the arena where the original relational wound plays out most visibly.
 The client who can’t stop working even on weekends is often the adult version of the child who had to earn love through being exceptional.
 The woman who can’t say no to her boss is often the child who learned that refusing a parent’s requests was unsafe.
 The achiever who feels fraudulent despite every credential is often carrying the internalized voice of a parent who could never offer genuine, unconditional pride.
 When we treat burnout as a professional problem, we miss the relational wound underneath it.
-When we treat the relational wound, the burnout — and the way work functions in someone’s life — begins to shift.
+When we treat the relational wound, the burnout.
+And the way work functions in someone’s life.
+Begins to shift.

 References